Emurgo/yoroi-frontend/docs/specs/code/SIGNING.md

 Note that we do NOT follow the COSE specification exactly for the following reason:

 - We need to restrict the number of algorithms used to only ones that would already be required to provide base Cardano functionality (see E1).
-- We need to enforce the usage of a digest if the input string is not ASCII (see E3)
 - We need to prepend a CBOR tag to the beginning of the data we will sign (see S1)

 ### *CBOR Web Token (CWT)* [[RFC 8392](https://tools.ietf.org/html/rfc8392)]